-Once an automotive oddity, electric vehicles are now becoming a more common sight on our roads.
-Whether it’s hybrid cars like the Toyota Prius, or fully electric cars such as the Nissan Leaf or Tesla’s products, the benefits of electric vehicles are numerous, for both the owner and the environment.
+Once an automotive oddity, electric vehicles are now a common sight on our roads.
+Whether it’s hybrid cars or fully-electric models, the benefits of electric vehicles are numerous, for both the owner and the environment.

 However, electric vehicles still present some challenges, such as the distance you can practically cover in a day being less than in most traditional cars, and access to power points not always being easy.